openintegrationhub/REST-API-component/README.md

    Notice: See [Known Limitations](#known-limitations) about `Delay` value.
 - `Call Count` - the field should be used only in pair with `Delay`, default to 1.
 - `jsonataResponseValidator` - This works in coordination with the `enableRebound` configuration to throw a status code 429.
 When this JSONata configuration is present and `enableRebound` set to `true`, it is assumed the JSONata will resolve to a boolean.
 If the boolean is false the incoming component message will be requeued and tried again.
 Otherwise the response will be processed as it normally would.
+- `httpReboundErrorCodes` - Array of error status codes from the API response object which will cause the request to be put in the rebound queue.
+Messages in the rebound queue will be retried at a progressively longer interval (15 sec, 30 sec, 1 min, 2 min, 4 min, 8 min, etc.).
+Setting this value will override default values [408, 423, 429, 500, 502, 503, 504].
+You should include those status codes unless you have a reason not to.
 - `Request timeout` - Timeout period in milliseconds (1-1140000) while component waiting for server response, also can be configured with REQUEST_TIMEOUT environment variable if configuration field is not provided.
 Defaults to 100000 (100 sec).

    Notice: Specified for component REQUEST_TIMEOUT enviroment variable would be overwritten by specified value of Request timeout, default value would be also overwritten